 Data Science Project and Leadership Training

 The rest of this article explores the similarities and key differences between these two fields.
-This is also a key topic in our Data Science Team Lead course.
+The difference between Data Science vs Software Engineering is a key part of the Data Science Team Lead course.
 Visit the Data Science Process Alliance to learn more.

 Or for an overview, read on…